LezWatch/lezwatchtv-wporg/readme.txt

 = Usage =

-The data can be displayed via a widget, a shortcode, or a Gutenberg Block.
+The data can be displayed via a widget, a shortcode, or a Block.

 **Widgets**